 Still worried about color bleeding, even after taking all the necessary precautions?
 Pick up some commercial color catchers.
 These dye magnets look like fabric softener sheets, but they're designed to catch loose dyes in the washer before they transfer to your clothes.
 Color catcher sheets can be particularly helpful when you're dealing with red or orange dyes, because, as we mentioned earlier, these colors tend to be less stable and are more likely to bleed than other hues.

 Have more laundry-related questions?
-Check out the links on the next page to learn all about how to properly treat your clothes in the wash.
+Check out the links below to learn all about how to properly treat your clothes in the wash.